Los Angeles Clippers 2024-25 NBA Championship Betting Odds

 Los Angeles Clippers History

 The Los Angeles Clippers were originally known as the Buffalo Braves.
-They were founded as an expansion franchise in 1970, and they selected Bob McAdoo with the No. 1 overall pick in the 1972 NBA Draft.
+They were founded as an expansion franchise in 1970, and they selected Bob McAdoo as the No. 1 overall pick in the 1972 NBA Draft.
 McAdoo was the first star in franchise history, and he was the NBA MVP in 1975, but the team was gutted after it became clear the franchise could never work in Buffalo.
-That led to an owner swap, and new owner Irv Levin moved the Braves to San Diego in 1978.
+That led to an owner swap and new owner Irv Levin moved the Braves to San Diego in 1978.

 The San Diego Clippers were the third pro basketball franchise in San Diego since the mid-1960s.
 The San Diego Rockets moved to Houston, and the ABA’s San Diego Conquistadors folded after just a few years in the city.
 The Clippers were the last chance the city had at proving the NBA would work there, but they failed to make the playoffs in any of their six seasons in San Diego and subsequently moved to Los Angeles in 1984.
 There, they would continue a 15-year postseason drought until finally making the playoffs in 1992.

 Former owner Donald Sterling went down as one of the worst owners in the history of professional sports.
-Sterling owned the team from 1981 to 2014 when he was banned from the league for life and forced to sell the franchise.
+Sterling owned the team from 1981 to 2014, when he was banned from the league for life and forced to sell the franchise.
 The Clippers only made the playoffs four times between 1976 and 2011, winning just one playoff series in that stretch.

 NBA Teams